 Sponsoring a child or young person provides them with school fees, clothing, and equipment they need to attend school.
 At little as £20 per month makes a huge difference.

 Education 4 Conservation (E4C)

 E4C is a not-for-profit organisation based in Warwickshire.
-Our managing director, Denise Taylor, is the founder of this organisation and has some exciting plans for workshops and projects throughout 2014.
+Our managing director, Denise Taylor, is the founder of this organisation and has some exciting plans for workshops and projects.
 She has spent her time over the past two years focusing on building Bridge PR, but in the New Year we will be helping her to devote some of her energies to revitalising the work of E4C which is aimed at providing environmental education and wildlife conservation projects.

 PCF is the brainchild of a remarkable woman, Jane Walker, who started the organisation as the Philippine Community Fund and campaigned tirelessly to change the lives of the Filipinos desperately trying to cope with extreme poverty by scratching a living from the dump sites of the Philippines.
 Children as young as four and five have to work on the dumps in order to survive.
 Jane and her team raised funding to build a school and centre and to provide better opportunities for the children and their families.
 PCF in the Philippines is now self-sustaining, so Jane has moved her focus to PCF in the UK where the organisation focuses on helping people who have "fallen through the cracks in society".
 These include vulnerable women in the prison system, children affected by poverty, and asylum seekers and refugees.

 It is a strong part of our ethos and philosophy to support charities and worthy causes, and give something back to the community.
 We chosen a number of charities to support, some of which we have supported for a number of years, and we are also in the process of developing our own projects working in partnership with clients and other companies in our business networks.
 Our focus is on environmental and wildlife issues as well as supporting charities that provide services for young people, both here in the UK and internationally.